puneetkg/puneetkg.github.io/_posts/2022-01-17-workexpandstofilltime.md

 category: blog
 ---

 During the pandemic, I believe everyone has been dealing with it is different ways.
 For me, lines between Work and life blurred.
 This didn't happen in a day.
 It creeped up slowly, it changed 1 day at a time, quite often there were projects which were to be completed and i stretched post office hours to complete them on time.
 This meant that i slept late woke up groggy and started my day late.
 This eventually became a vicious cycle.
 I remember thinking for any new deliverable that "I'll finish it, i have nights as well", soon I started pushing my work during the day.
-Recently i picked a super critical project where, the timelines were already stringent and twice i slept at 4am. the days post this were horrific, i couldn't concentrate on neither my work nor my life.
+Recently i picked a super critical project where, the timelines were already stringent and twice i slept at 4am.
+I was able to finish that days taks but the consequent days were horrific hell, i couldn't concentrate on neither my work nor my life, or on anything else.

 After weeks working like this, i got burnout, i didn't want to work, i didn't want to do anything else.
 All i wanted to do was either sleep or watch something that kept me away from thinking about work.
 I realised that this is not sustainable and the work that i enjoyed the most has become the most painful part of my existence.
 While casually talking to a friend, he mentioned that why don't you consider this as a problem and think about how will you solve it.
 This gave me hope and i jumped on this problem to solve it.